Home/Compare/vs nvidia-nim

 FAQ

 Pricing varies by model and tier.
-On DeepSeek R1 output, the hosted-NIM rate has historically been comparable to QSP; QSP holds the line at $0.56 / $2.00 with a transparent OpenAI-compatible surface.
+On the DeepSeek V4 wave, QSP holds the line at $0.435 / $0.87 (V4 Pro) and $0.112 / $0.224 (V4 Flash) with a transparent OpenAI-compatible surface.
 Sign-up friction is lower on QSP (paste a key) than on NGC (NVIDIA developer account + quota).

 Not disclosed publicly.
 The contract we make to callers is OpenAI-compatible chat + tool calling + JSON schema + usage accounting, with the listed per-token price and uptime — how that's delivered is an implementation detail that's evolved over time and will continue to.
 Status and per-model latency are public at /status.